kernelorg-mirror/linux_kernel_git_jlayton_linux/Documentation/filesystems/caching/netfs-api.rst

 The specified coherency data is stored in the cookie and will be matched against coherency data stored on disk.

-This function never returns an error, though it may return a NULL volume cookie on allocation failure or if fscache is not enabled.
-It is safe to pass such a NULL value to any function that takes a volume cookie.
-This will cause the function to do nothing.
+This function can return errors such as EBUSY if the volume key is already in use by an acquired volume or ENOMEM if an allocation failure occured.
+It may also return a NULL volume cookie if fscache is not enabled.
+It is safe to pass a NULL cookie to any function that takes a volume cookie.
+This will cause that function to do nothing.

 When the network filesystem has finished with a volume, it should relinquish it